 The video for this post is available at the URL:

-Hello, I’m the Rev. Ortiz, and this is the study: How to Finance a Church.
+Hello, I’m Pastor Amos, and this is the study: The Tithe Challenge.

 Thank you for listening.
 Until next time, God bless you.